 Paula is a social researcher with over twelve years’ experience in social, government and communications research, providing social impact evaluation and advice to government departments and NGOs.
 Her research skills cover all aspects of qualitative and quantitative methodologies, data analysis, visualisation and storytelling.

-Paula has led research and evaluation studies that involved sensitive topics, in industries and areas of gender equity, families and communities, Indigenous Australians Affairs, healthcare, education, transport and infrastructure, sustainability, social housing and economic reform.
+Throughout her career, Paula has led research and evaluation studies that involved sensitive topics, in industries and areas of gender equality, families and communities, Indigenous Australians Affairs, healthcare and education.

 Her work has been focused on public opinion, behaviour change campaign, program evaluation and policy research.

 - Culturally and linguistically diverse and Aboriginal and Torres Strait Islander audiences